vatsal9117/Machine-Learning-Code/Bird Species Prediction from sound using Neural Network/readme.md

 - The CNN with dropout model was used to predict species for 3 unlabeled audio clips.
 - For each clip, the top 3 predicted species with their probabilities are reported.

-The report highlights the effectiveness of CNNs, especially with dropout regularization, in classifying bird species from audio data.
+The project highlights the effectiveness of CNNs, especially with dropout regularization, in classifying bird species from audio data.
 It also emphasizes the importance of appropriate model selection and regularization techniques to prevent overfitting.